-Many names have been tried, some of which are preferred over kinesiology in particular institutional settings.
-The most widely used name for the field throughout history has been physical education, sometimes paired with health, recreation, and dance.
-In some universities and in some societies other than North America, physical education might still be the best choice, particularly when the sole mission of that program is to prepare teachers of physical education for the K-12 school system.
-However, a consensus seems to be forming in North American higher education that physical education is no longer the most appropriate descriptor for most programs, primarily because the field of study underwent a curriculum metamorphosis in the latter part of the 20th century.
-The title physical education fails to adequately describe either the focus of study or the change in approach.
-The field has gradually been shifting toward a more scholarly, research-oriented, disciplinary approach.
+The most widely used name for our field throughout history has been physical education, sometimes joined by health, recreation, and dance to form HPERD departments.
+In some universities and in some societies other than North America, physical education might still be the best choice, particularly when the sole mission of that program is to prepare teachers of physical education for the public school system.
+However, a consensus seems to be forming in North American higher education that physical education is no longer the most appropriate descriptor for most programs, primarily because the field of study has undergone a curriculum metamorphosis in the latter part of the 20th century.
+The title physical education fails to adequately describe either the focus of study or the change in approach (Figure 1.4).
+Since the initiatives of Franklin Henry, the field has gradually been shifting toward a more scholarly, researchoriented, disciplinary approach.
+The reality of kinesiology is far removed from stereotypes of physical education.
+Changing these stereotypes is problematic, because they are deeply rooted in traditional associations with the following: